Audience Insights :

 Source: longtail.com

 The Long Tail concept extends beyond physical items into digital content.
 The obvious, ubiquitous example is Netflix, which supplies perhaps a couple hundred movies and TV shows you’ve seen/heard of, and a jillion you haven’t.
 A small subset of that jillion might actually be good, despite their obscurity, and/or appeal to your particular tastes.
 That you could theoretically watch any of those hidden gems is a good thing.
-But as I’ve previously discussed, Netflix could do a far better job of helping you find what you like.

 How Long Is Your Tail?